 The initial dose of Rapamune should be administered as soon as possible after transplantation.
 It is recommended that Rapamune be taken 4 hours after administration of cyclosporine oral solution (MODIFIED) and or/cyclosporine capsules (MODIFIED) [see DRUG INTERACTIONS].

-Two milligrams (2 mg) of Rapamune Oral Solution have been demonstrated to be clinically equivalent to 2 mg Rapamune Tablets; hence, are interchangeable on a mg-to-mg basis.
+Two milligrams (2 mg) of Rapamune Oral Solution have been demonstrated to be clinically equivalent to 2 mg Rapamune Tablets; hence, at this dose these two formulations are interchangeable.
 However, it is not known if higher doses of Rapamune Oral Solution are clinically equivalent to higher doses of Rapamune Tablets on a mg-to-mg basis [see CLINICAL PHARMACOLOGY].

 For de novo renal transplant patients, it is recommended that Rapamune Oral Solution and Tablets be used initially in a regimen with cyclosporine and corticosteroids.
 A loading dose of Rapamune equivalent to 3 times the maintenance dose should be given, i.e. a daily maintenance dose of 2 mg should be preceded with a loading dose of 6 mg.
-Therapeutic drug monitoring should be used to maintain sirolimus drug concentrations within the target-range.
+Therapeutic drug monitoring should be used to maintain sirolimus drug concentrations within the target-range [see Therapeutic Drug Monitoring].

 Rapamune Following Cyclosporine Withdrawal

-At 2 to 4 months following transplantation, cyclosporine should be progressively discontinued over 4 to 8 weeks, and the Rapamune dose should be adjusted to obtain sirolimus whole blood trough concentrations within the target-range.
+At 2 to 4 months following transplantation, cyclosporine should be progressively discontinued over 4 to 8 weeks, and the Rapamune dose should be adjusted to obtain sirolimus whole blood trough concentrations within the target-range [see Therapeutic Drug Monitoring].
 Because cyclosporine inhibits the metabolism and transport of sirolimus, sirolimus concentrations may decrease when cyclosporine is discontinued, unless the Rapamune dose is increased [see CLINICAL PHARMACOLOGY].

 In patients with high-immunologic risk, it is recommended that Rapamune be used in combination with cyclosporine and corticosteroids for the first 12 months following transplantation [see Clinical Studies].
 The safety and efficacy of this combination in high-immunologic risk patients has not been studied beyond the first 12 months.
 Therefore, after the first 12 months following transplantation, any adjustments to the immunosuppressive regimen should be considered on the basis of the clinical status of the patient.

 For patients receiving Rapamune with cyclosporine, Rapamune therapy should be initiated with a loading dose of up to 15 mg on day 1 post-transplantation.
 Beginning on day 2, an initial maintenance dose of 5 mg/day should be given.
-A trough level should be obtained between days 5 and 7, and the daily dose of Rapamune should thereafter be adjusted.
+A trough level should be obtained between days 5 and 7, and the daily dose of Rapamune should thereafter be adjusted [see Therapeutic Drug Monitoring].

-The starting dose of cyclosporine should be up to 7 mg/kg/day in divided doses and the dose should subsequently be adjusted to achieve target whole blood trough concentrations.
+The starting dose of cyclosporine should be up to 7 mg/kg/day in divided doses and the dose should subsequently be adjusted to achieve target whole blood trough concentrations [see Therapeutic Drug Monitoring].
 Prednisone should be administered at a minimum of 5 mg/day.

 Antibody induction therapy may be used.